Identifying Aboriginal and/or Torres Strait Islander children - advice

 Asking each child and parent if they are Aboriginal and/or Torres Strait Islander is of critical importance in protecting the child’s culture and identity.

-Some children and young people may not know that they are Aboriginal and/or Torres Strait Islander and some families may choose not to identify that they are Aboriginal and/or Torres Strait Islander to child protection.
+Some children and young people may not know that they are Aboriginal and/or Torres Strait Islander and some families may choose not to identify that they are Aboriginal and/or Torres Strait Islander to Child Protection (due to colonisation and the role of the Child Protection system in assimilation).
 Respect a person’s right to privacy and choice to identify as Aboriginal and/or Torres Strait Islander, or not.

 If you are asking a person directly (such as the child or a parent): ask;